I hear voices.

 During lockdown I was tasked with writing WACL’s toolkit (basically a thesis) on why Flexible Working is good for women and in turn good for everyone.

 I found my own sources and cited them and put together strong cases for Flexible working in what was essentially a bible to help WACL in their #FlexibleFirst Campaign.
-Here’s just a snippet to show you I’m more than one headline wonder.
+Here’s just a snippet to show you I’m more than a one-headline-wonder.

 click to read more